rubenspgcavalcante/webpack-extension-reloader/README.md

 Have your ever being annoyed while developing a browser extension, and being unable to use webpack-hot-server because it's not a web app but a browser extension?

-Well, now you can do hot reloading!
+Well, now you can have automatic reloading!

 ![](.github/sample-gif.gif)